Poll: Workplace equality stalls for women even as perceptions improve

 Breaking News Emails

-WASHINGTON — In the last two decades, more women have taken on a role as their family’s primary breadwinner, and views of working mothers have become dramatically more positive.
+WASHINGTON — In the last two decades, more women have become their family’s primary breadwinner, and views of working mothers have become drastically more positive.
 But when it comes to women’s actual experiences with inequality and harassment in the workplace, the more things change, the more things stay the same.

 A new NBC News/Wall Street Journal poll finds that a majority — 52 percent — of Americans say that men do not accept and treat women as equals in the workplace, virtually unchanged since the poll asked the same question in 1999.

-Women are particularly pessimistic, with 61 percent saying that their male counterparts fail to treat them as equals, exactly the same share that said the same 19 years ago.
+Women are particularly pessimistic, with 61 percent saying that their male counterparts fail to treat them as equals, exactly the same share as 19 years ago.

-And both in June 2000 and now, exactly the same share of women — 44 percent — say they have personally experienced discrimination due to gender.
+And in June 2000 and now, exactly the same share of women — 44 percent — say they have personally experienced discrimination because of their gender.

 The stagnancy in how women view their treatment in the workplace comes as more of them have taken on a role as their household’s primary wage earner.
 Nearly half of employed women — 49 percent — say that they work primarily because they are their family’s main breadwinner, up from 37 percent in 2000.
 That includes 42 percent of working women with children.